Sunderland: Cycling

 There are a number of cycle routes that run through and around Sunderland.
 The National Cycle Network National Route 1 runs from Ryhope in the south, through the centre of the city and then along the coast towards South Shields.
 Britain's most popular long-distance cycle route – The 'C2C' Sea to Sea Cycle Route – traditionally starts or ends when the cyclist dips their wheel in the sea on Roker beach.
 The 'W2W' 'Wear-to-Walney' route and the 'Two-Rivers' (Tyne and Wear) route also terminate in Sunderland.

-Airports and the port
+Airports

 Newcastle Airport is a 55-minute Metro ride from Sunderland city centre; there is a Metro train connecting with the airport every 12–15 minutes in both directions until about 11 pm, Monday-Sunday.

 Teesside International Airport can be reached in less than one hour by car.

-Each year on the last weekend in July, the city hosted the Sunderland International Airshow.
-It took place primarily along the sea front at Roker and Seaburn.
+Up until 2022, the city hosted the Sunderland International Airshow.
+It took place along the sea front at Roker and Seaburn.

+Port

-The Port of Sunderland is the second largest municipally-owned port in the United Kingdom.
+The Port of Sunderland is the second largest municipally owned port in the United Kingdom.
 The port offers a total of 17 quays, which handle cargoes including forest products, non-ferrous metals, steel, aggregates and refined oil products, limestone, chemicals and maritime cranes.
 It also handles offshore supply vessels and has ship repair and drydocking facilities.

 The river berths are deepwater and tidal, while the South Docks are entered via a lock with an 18.9 m beam restriction.